Application | Submittal Checklist | Process Brochure | Contacts

 When is it required?

-Site plan review is required for all additions or new construction with land disturbance greater than 2,500 square feet throughout the city, excluding single-family development of two or fewer lots.
+Major site plan review is required for all additions or new construction with land disturbance greater than 2,500 square feet throughout the city, excluding single-family development of two or fewer lots.

 How long does the site plan review process take?